jives/sylvia/content/publication/2018-04-28-test-publication-2.md

 publication_types = ["2"]
-publication = "In *International Journal of Things*" publication_short = "In *IJT*" abstract = "This is the abstract." selected = false math = false highlight = false
+publication = "In *International Journal of Things*" publication_short = "In *IJT*" abstract = "This is the updated abstract." selected = false math = false highlight = false
 +++
-This is the main matter.
+This is the changed main matter.